MaggieDaisy/Easy_Skincare/tests.md

 <img src="docs/tests/validation/JSON_testvalid.jpg" style="margin: 0;">

 - **Python + Django code and PEP8** - For a clean and more easy development process python extension was installed and used to test and correct Python code on regular basis for Pep8 compliance with its built-in linting too.
 That tool was very handy especially when it comes to so complex structure of code.
-To check all errors, collected on one place, that possibly occured during developmnt I runned in terminal command
+To check all errors, collected on one place, that possibly occured during development I runned in terminal command
 `python3 -m flake8`
 > Many of the Python errors were fixed during development immediately when appeared, there were kind of hard to document them all in one short file.
 - Some examples: